complexrehabsystems/ShoppingCart_Interview/README.md

 ## Overview
-This project implements a ShoppingCart class using modern C# 6, 7, or 8.
+This project implements a ShoppingCart class using modern C#.
 The project can be completed using the free community version of Visual Studio available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)